buildpacks/spec/platform.md

 Where:
 - Both `id` and `version` MUST be present for each buildpack.
-- Where `processes` contains the complete set of processes contributed by all buildpacks
+- `processes` contains the complete set of processes contributed by all buildpacks
-- Where `processes` contains the complete set of slice defined by all buildpacks
+- `processes` contains the complete set of slice defined by all buildpacks
-- Where `bom` contains the Bill of Materials
+- `bom` contains the Bill of Materials

 #### `order.toml` (TOML)